LukeGrahamLandry/franca/docs/aot_bake.md

 - can't access the implict compiler at runtime.
   - but it's just franca code so you can use it as a library if you want. see examples/repl.fr

+## The Incantation

+Instead of `franca foo.fr` (jit) you can use `franca examples/default_driver.fr build foo.fr -o foo.out && ./foo.out` (aot).
+- You can cross compile with `-arch [aarch64, x86_64, rv64, wasm32] -os [linux, macos]`
+- When targetting linux you can make a static binary (no libc) with `-syscalls`
+- Instead of an executable you can make an object file with `-c` or a dynamic library with `-dynamiclib` or a franca ir cache file with `-frc`/`-frc_inlinable`
+- You can include a symbol table for debuggers/profilers with `-keep-names`
+- See examples/default_driver.fr for more cli args for controlling safety checks, compiler debug logging, etc.

 ## Comptime Initialized Data

 Since you're allowed to execute arbitrary code during comptime,